gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Additionally, the Cloud dashboard tenants downloads tab will need to be updated to reference the new instructions.

+## Details - Kubernetes Agents

+The Kubernetes agent updater will be updated for compatibility with the new scheduling system.

+This means that it will stop reading upgrade windows using the authenticated connection to the proxy, and instead upgrade when indicated by the `/v1/webapi/find` endpoint.

+Rollbacks for the Kubernetes updater, as well as packaging changes to improve UX and compatibility, will be covered in a future RFD.

+## Migration

+The existing update scheduling system will remain in-place until the old auto-updater is fully deprecated.

 ## Security

 The initial version of automatic updates will rely on TLS to establish